-When I worked with the Warner Bros. and MGM short guys, they grew up with the history of animation where you just drew it yourself and flipped it - but that's all gone now!
+When I worked with the Warner Bros. and MGM shorts guys, they grew up with the history of animation where you just drew it yourself and flipped it - but that's all gone now!
 The kind of money they spend, the expertise, and the various departments they have is startling.
-Those films better be good, because basically the guys have no choice.
-It better be good, or they're wasting a lot of money.
-I think the Pixar films are great...
-I don't care too much for the Shrek stuff.
+Those films better be good or they're wasting a lot of money.
 I think that Pixar is the best studio in town.

-My job on Mighty Mouse was to back him up.
-My job was to let him do what he does, and make sure he got finished.
-John had a certain disdain for production managers.
-I've told him all the time and I'm telling him now that the production is crucial- if you can't get it out on time then people are going to start shooting you.
-All of us would love to take longer on stuff.
 John and all of the guys who worked under him were brilliant - and John's a pleasure to work with.
 He's an absolute genius.
 He's one of the best directors in cartooning I've ever seen in my life, and also one of the best designers I've ever seen.
-For his work he's extraordinarily commercial- everyone likes what he draws, everyone loves his characters, and I think that basically the industry has beat up a good man.
+For his work he's extraordinarily commercial, everyone likes what he draws, everyone loves his characters, and I think that basically the industry has beat up a good man.
 But what else is new?
 I don't like the way he's been treated by other people.
-Even though some of it may have been his fault, you've got to give a little license to a guy whose got all of that ability- if I was running a station I'd play everything the man ever showed up with.
+Even though some of it may have been his fault, you've got to give a little license to a guy whose got all of that ability.
+If I was running a station I'd play everything the man ever showed up with.
 I mean, he created The Ren & Stimpy Show, how good is that?
 He's an absolute brilliant cartoonist and it's great to have him in the business.
 When John found me I was exhausted from all my battles and fights, I was on my way out.

-JA: What did you think about the crazy character he came up with for you in Firedogs 2?
+JA: What did you think about the he came up with for you in Firedogs 2?